CONVERSATIONS AT THE SANCTUARY: Losing Sleep Over Insomnia

 For yoga teacher Catherine Tan, the financial crisis of 2008 left her with, quite literally, agonising stretches of sleepless nights.
 “There would be three or four days at a go where I just couldn’t sleep as I would be watching the US markets and would stay up, worrying about things,” says Catherine, who was then working in the finance industry.

-“You don’t actually understand what it’s like to sleep well until you don’t sleep well.
+“You don’t understand what it’s like to sleep well until you don’t sleep well.
 It’s very isolating.
-When you are unable to sleep at night, there is no one who can help you.
+When you are unable to sleep at night, no one can help you.
 You are alone,” shares Catherine.

 But in a broader sense, Catherine is not alone.
 According to a study published in the Singapore Medical Journal, insomnia is a common sleep disorder in Singapore with a local reported rate of 15.3%.